-Too Many Bones is a kickstarter game from 2015 that has grown and improved its content during development and has now become a very popular product.
+Too Many Bones is a kickstarter game which arrived in 2017 which combines an adventure with your gearloc heroes with tactical combat battles.
+It features dice building character development in a role playing format, and is a co-operative game which has developed, grown and improved its content over time.
 It is not a cheap game, but I can re-assure you that in terms of its content and quality, you will not feel short changed.
-The core box is big and beautifully designed, and opening will be joyful experience.
-Huge numbers of amazingly coloured and detailed dice await, you will probably not have seen its like before.
-The game also uses coloured playmats for the characters and battles, and they are also fabulous to use with neat spaces to slot in your dice as you roll them.
-Finally you get round chips, red health ones are plastic, you will have seen before, but there are weightier premier chips that i can also recommend as an upgrade as they feel nicer in play.
-Tyrants, monsters and character chips are all weighty, with excellent printwork and a shine to them, they are simply lovely to use.
+The core box is big and beautifully designed, and opening will be joyful experience as huge numbers of amazingly coloured and detailed dice await, it also uses coloured neoprene playmats for the characters and battles, and they are also fabulous to use with neat spaces to slot in your dice as you roll them.
+Finally you get round chips, red health ones are plastic and nice enough, but there are weightier premier chips that i can recommend as an upgrade as they feel much nicer in play.
+Tyrants, monsters and character chips are already weighty, with excellent printwork and shine to them, they are simply lovely to use.

-There are 4 gearloc characters in the main box (and 3 more expansions available separately), but looking at the core box ones alone, when you start to dig into their variety, it is actually an amazing amount of gameplay.
-Each gearloc has its own dice sets, with unique abilities to unlock which sets them apart, you will never get close to using them all in one game so the replay options are huge, just for one character.
-You will be upgrading your gearloc as you play the adventure, deciding each time whether you need health, attack, defence, more dice to roll or work through its skill trees.
-I am quite amazed at how varied this is and how much it makes you think about your options.
-Your gearlocs will undertake an adventure with the goal to defeat one of the six tyrants.
-On the way you have encounters via some lovely textured cards, which form a mix of enemy battles and other varied adventure decision choices to make.
+There are 4 gearloc characters in the main box and when you start to dig into their variety it is actually an amazing amount of gameplay.
+Each gearloc has its own dice sets, with unique abilities to unlock which sets them apart, you will never get close to using them all in one game so the replay options are huge, even for one character.
+You will be upgrading your gearloc as you play the adventure, deciding each time whether you need health, attack, defense, more dice to roll or work through its skill trees.
+Your gearlocs will undertake an adventure with the goal to defeat one of the six tyrants, having encounters via some lovely textured cards, which form a mix of enemy battles and other varied adventure decision choices.
 Battles are at the heart of the game, and generally are tough to win, but immensely fun, and the small battle mat is great, making movement, targets and positioning important and visual, but still not becoming overly complex its general execution.
 The game is very tactile, rolling the dice and moving chips around is lovely.

-There initially seems a lot to learn in this game, but don’t panic, watching youtube tutorials will really help immensely and the developers have many available, but once you get to grips with the basics there are excellent reference cards for enemies and gearlocs which makes the general usage easy to cope with, just look up what you need when you need to.
-Set up is also relatively quick for an adventure game.
-I would suggest starting with the helpful tutorial play through in the back of the rule book and continuing this onto its conclusion, and then play some solo games with one gearloc to get to know its abilities quite well, which will help your confidence.
-There are a lot of options available, but it all becomes very straightforward as you get to know your gearloc.
-Everything makes thematic sense when playing, and whilst beating a tyrant will be tough, and will require knowing some of your characters best strategies, there are easier game level options provided in the rules to play first.
+There initially seems a lot to learn in this game, but don’t panic as you only really need to learn one gearloc each at a time, and there is a turn walkthrough in the rulebook and youtube tutorials the developers have many available.
+Part of the fun is getting to grips with a gearloc and learning its abilities, and there are excellent reference cards which makes the general usage easier to cope with, just look up what you need when you need to.
+Everything makes thematic sense when playing, and whilst beating a tyrant will be tough and may require knowing some of your characters best strategies, there are easier game level options provided in the rules to play first.

-This is a superb game.
-It is an adventure game, it is also a tactical battle game, and it also feels like role playing, where you are developing your character.
+Overall this is a superb game.
+It is an adventure, it is also a tactical battle game, and it also feels like role playing, where you are gradually developing your character.
 It works amazingly as a two player game, and has a wonderful solo experience, either playing as one or using two gearlocs.
-I love an excellent solo game, and this is one of the very best solitaire alongside 7th Continent and Lord of the Rings LCG, and the fact that it is dice based is excellent news.
-Kickstarters have changed board gaming forever, I have played a lot of Gloomhaven campaign with my group and its depth of gameplay and longevity is quite astonishing, and I put Too Many Bones into this same category, as the depth of the alternative skills, combinations between the gearlocs and quality of components is beyond what we usually see when buying board games.
+Kickstarters have changed board gaming forever, and its depth of gameplay and longevity is quite astonishing, with alternative skills, combinations between the gearlocs and a quality of components beyond what we usually see when buying board games.
 I see this as a game that lasts, even after many hours of playing.
-You may initially pay more for it, but when it delivers high quality components, more gaming hours, choices and enjoyment then I am all for the new trend, and you will need less games in the long run.
+You may initially pay more for it, but when it delivers high quality, more gaming hours, choices and enjoyment then I am all for the new trend, and you will need less games in the long run.